When choosing a bit you should always think about the mouthpiece material as well as fit, side style and mouthpiece type.

 https://nsbits.com/knowledge_base/salox-sound-science-good-sense

-SENSOGAN – the new bit material developed by SPRENGER – is the result of additional development and consequently the improvement of our original material, Aurigan.
-We have built on the success and positive features of Aurigan, specifically the taste and salivation aspects to give an even more delicate and sophisticated connection to the horse.
+SENSOGAN – the new bit material developed by SPRENGER – is the result of additional development and consequently the improvement of their original material, Aurigan.
+Aurigan was revolutionary in specifically the taste and salivation aspects to give a more delicate and refined connection to the horse.
 It is the distinctive composition of copper, manganese and zinc that makes SENSOGAN so special.
-With a reduced copper content the oxidation process is still maintained, however, the extraordinary combination with manganese is what makes the difference.
-This combination results in a smoother and more regulated process of oxidation.
-Tests show a very positive infl uence on the horse’s satisfaction, motivation and willingness to perform.
+With a reduced copper content the oxidation process is still maintained, however, the extraordinary combination with manganese results in a smoother and more regulated process of oxidation.
+Tests show a very positive influence on the horse’s satisfaction, motivation and willingness to perform.
+The new ingredient manganese is an important micronutrient.
+As a crucial component and activator of enzymes, manganese is highly relevant for building up connective tissue as well as for the muscle and energy metabolism.
+It can therefore be helpful in preventing muscle tension and in supporting stress reduction.
+Beyond that, manganese is needed for the reduction of histamine and can prevent allergic skin reactions.
+Also, the feed industry discovered manganese to be a promising food additive that is gaining in importance in modern feeding of sport horses.

 Sweet iron

 Another very popular choice, sweet iron is generally black or blue when new and will always rust.
 Many people are put off by putting a rusty bit in their horses mouth but this is the whole point if these bits.
 When rusting, they create a taste which encourages salivation and acceptance of the bit.
+If they become rough then this may cause tissue damage around the mouth and cause discomfort over time.

 Plastic, rubber and synthetic materials

 Synthetic bits are great for youngsters, sensitive and fussy horses that don't like metal in their mouth.
-They come in a variety of colours and harnesses, from very bendy to very hard to suit your horses needs.
-Some synthetic mouthpieces come quite thick, around 20mm, this may be too thick for some horses but generally horses are very accepting of a synthetic bit.
+They come in a variety of colours and harnesses, from very bendy to very hard to suit your horse’s needs.
+Some synthetic mouthpieces come quite thick, around 20mm, this may be too thick for some horses but generally horses are very accepting of a thinner synthetic bit.

+Nowadays you can get anatomically shaped plastic like the Beris Konnex and Trust Inno sense bits that lie flat and hug the tongue creating a comfortable even pressure throughout the mouth.
 Happy mouth straight bar bits tend to have two raised bobbles.
 These are not dressage legal as the bobbles are very hard and dig into the tongue and roof of the mouth.

 Leather

-Leather mouthpieces become soft when in contact with warm saliva, this means the bit will mould to the contours of the horses mouth.
+Leather mouthpieces become soft when in contact with warm saliva, this means the bit will mould to the contours of the horse’s mouth.
 They are great for sensitive, young and fussy mouths.
 They are a great way to enhance communication and relieve pressure within the mouth and discomfort from metal bits.

 To maintain this bit from drying out and cracking you should regularly apply olive oil to keep it supple.
+Also always fit the stitching to the front incisor teeth, never on the tongue.

 Titanium